Editor’s Note: New York by Rail updated this past blog experience to include current information.

 Did you know Yonkers is the third largest city in New York behind Manhattan and Buffalo?
 Not many people do, and it’s because the city is a hidden gem in the Hudson Valley and the state.
 I was eager to spend my day in Westchester County in a city I had yet to explore.

-You may not think of the outdoors when you think of visiting a city, but Yonkers exceeds expectations.
+You may not think of escaping into the great outdoors when you are visiting a city, but Yonkers is full of parks and trails.
 I was excited to embark on a bike ride through the South County Trailway, a portion of the Empire State Trail that stretches from Hastings on Hudson to Yonkers.
 I knew it was an ideal biking trail, so I took my bike on an Amtrak train, taking advantage of the recently expanded carry-on bike service available on Amtrak’s Northeast Service, including New York’s Empire Service, from Moynihan Train Hall to Yonkers Station.
 From the station, it was an easy ride to the trail, which is roughly 14 miles long.

 Starting in the morning around 8:00 a.m. was the perfect time to experience the trail.
 The sunlight was pouring through the surrounding greenery and it was peacefully quiet.

 A few fellow bike riders passed me by alongside runners, and people taking their morning walk.
 I couldn’t help but think that if I lived here, I’d be on this trail every morning.
 It’s paved making it easy to walk, run or bike, and it’s a short escape from the city.